yetanotherdeveloper/equations/README.md

 Having a daughter which said "That was a very good day.
 I watched a lot of cartoons." , aim of this  project is to use children motivation to watch cartoons for educational purposes.

 # Features:
-- math puzzels: adding, substracting, multiplication, division, counting
+- math puzzels: adding, substracting, multiplication, division, counting, text puzzles
 - language vocabulary puzzles: matching a word describing picture with appropriate picture
 - maze puzzles
 - Starts a netfix via browser and set timeout for watching, then shutdowns the system